 As well as making sure all the precautionary measures have been put in place, they can also look out for other problems such as the presence of asbestos.
 Although it’s not been used in construction for many years, it remains in a large number of older buildings and presents no threat providing it’s intact and not disturbed.

-However, with work such as demolition, dangerous asbestos fibers can be released into the air.
-A specialist will therefore be required to remove and dispose of the asbestos properly.
+However, with work such as demolition, dangerous asbestos fibres can be released into the air.
+A specialist will, therefore, be required to remove and dispose of the asbestos properly.

 Demolition firms carry out a huge number of jobs and can guide you on any aspect that you’re unsure about, including the paperwork that needs to be done.
 And if you’re hoping to preserve some of the timber or slates for re-use, professional demolition companies will be able to help you as much as possible if you let them know in advance.